alvarezrrj/alirey/README.md

 ## TO DO

 config
-- Dissallow deleting slots with pending bookings
+- Dissallow deleting slots with pending bookings.
+Offer to create dummy bookings on this slot forever

-bookings.upsert
-- Display dates in spanish
+bookings.update
+- Migrate form to match bookings.create

+bookings.update
+- Ensure booking is not being saved on same day and slot as another one

 bookings.show
 - Implement 'refund'